arbaz93/Imageer-backend/READMEv1.0.0.md

 # Backend - Imageer

 This document provides an overview of the backend structure for the **Imageer** project.
-It handles image uploads, deletions, conversions, and integrations with Firebase and Cloudinary.
+It handles image uploads, deletions, and integrations with Firebase and Cloudinary.

 ---